SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img4](https://user-images.githubusercontent.com/92877810/138146615-59e88bff-c173-4254-a6bb-3447806c7e5c.png)

-The first tool we will add to our story are page filter input controls.
+🚩The first tool we will add to our story are page filter input controls.
 These allow viewers to easily change the dimensions driving the data in our visualizations on the page.

 Let's create filters on Region and Product as these are two important dimensions that businessesuse to analyze performance.